 The most popular approach (comparing car loan interest versus credit card interest) may not be the ideal solution for everyone.
 Sometimes, you have to look beyond the obvious to decide which debt to retire most aggressively.

-Request a debt consolidation loan here.
+Request an unsecured debt consolidation loan.
 Use the borrowed funding to retire existing credit card obligations.
 This approach has several possible benefits.

 - Lower monthly payments by extending the repayment terms